flenniken/collections/docs/how-to.md

 # Http Logging

 You can turn on http request logging.
 CloudFront will copy log files to your bucket.
-It costs a little so it is off by default.
+By default logs are delivered about once per hour.

 You turn it on in the cloud front console.
-Look for "Standard log destinations" and log to your bucket e.g. sflennikco using the Partitioning "/log".
+Look for "Standard log destinations" and log to your bucket e.g. sflennikco using the Partitioning "/logs".

-You need to wait about a minute after making a request before logs appear.

 Copy the logs locally to analyze them:

 ~~~
 # from docker container
 cd ~/collections
-aws s3 sync s3://slennikco/logs logs
+aws s3 sync s3://sflennikco/logs logs
 ~~~

 33 fields appear on each log line and it’s hard to read.
 You can view